scala/make-release-notes/hand-written.md

 Compared to Scala 2.11, the new scheme has the advantage that, in most cases, the compiler does not need to generate an anonymous class for each closure.
 This leads to significantly smaller JAR files.

-#### New backend
+#### New back end

-Scala 2.12 enables the "GenBCode" backend by default.

-The new backend is more efficient than the default backend of Scala 2.11, because it directly generates ASM bytecode from Scala compiler trees, while the previous backend used an intermediate representation called "ICode".
+Scala 2.12 standardizes on the "GenBCode" back end, which emits code more quickly because it directly generates ASM bytecode from Scala compiler trees, while the previous back end used an intermediate representation called "ICode".
+The old back ends (GenASM and GenIcode) have been removed ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)).

 #### New bytecode optimizer

-The GenBCode backend includes a new inliner and bytecode optimizer.
+The GenBCode back end includes a new inliner and bytecode optimizer.
 The optimizer is enabled using the `-Yopt:l:classpath` compiler option.
 Check `-Yopt:help` to see the full list of available options for the optimizer.